Computational Biology and Bioinformatics

 The course has two aims: (1) to introduce students to the physics of biological systems and (2) to introduce students to the basics of scientific computing.
 The course focuses on studies of a broad range of biophysical phenomena including diffusion, polymer statistics, protein folding, macromolecular crowding, cell motion, and tissue development using computational tools and methods.
 Intensive tutorials are provided for MATLAB including basic syntax, arrays, for-loops, conditional statements, functions, plotting, and importing and exporting data.

 Study of the analytic and computational skills needed to model genetic networks and protein signaling pathways.
 Review of basic biochemical concepts including chemical reactions, ligand binding to receptors, cooperativity, and Michaelis-Menten enzyme kinetics.
-Deep exploration of biological systems including: kinetics of RNA and protein synthesis and degradation; transcription activators and repressors; lyosogeny/lysis switch of lambda phage and the roles of cooperativity and feedback; network motifs such as feed-forward networks and how they shape response dynamics; cell signaling, MAP kinase networks and cell fate decisions; bacterial chemotaxis; and noise in gene expression and phenotypic variability.
+Deep exploration of biological systems including: kinetics of RNA and protein synthesis and degradation; transcription activators and repressors; lyosogeny/lysis switch of lambda phage and the roles of cooperativity and feedback; network motifs such as feed-forward networks and how they shape response dynamics; cell signaling, MAP kinase networks, and cell fate decisions; bacterial chemotaxis; and noise in gene expression and phenotypic variability.
 Students learn to model using MATLAB in a series of in-class hackathons that illustrate biological examples discussed in lectures.
+Prerequisite: course admission for CB&B students is with permission of the instructor only.

 This course covers advanced topics in computational biology.
 How do cells compute, how do they count and tell time, how do they oscillate and generate spatial patterns?
 Topics include time-dependent dynamics in regulatory, signal-transduction, and neuronal networks; fluctuations, growth, and form; mechanics of cell shape and motion; spatially heterogeneous processes; diffusion.
 This year, the course spends roughly half its time on mechanical systems at the cellular and tissue level, and half on models of neurons and neural systems in computational neuroscience.
-Prerequisite: MCDB 561 or equivalent, or a 200-level biology course, or permission of the instructor.
+Prerequisite: a 200-level biology course or permission of the instructor.

-CB&B 601b / IBIO 601b, Fundamentals of Research: Responsible Conduct of Research Carla Rothlin and Walther Mothes
+CB&B 601b, Fundamentals of Research: Responsible Conduct of Research Staff

 A weekly seminar presented by faculty trainers on topics relating to proper conduct of research.
 Required of first-year CB&B students, first-year Immunobiology students, and training grant-funded postdocs.
 Pass/Fail.

 Probability modeling and statistical methodology for the analysis of human genetics data are presented.
 Topics include population genetics, single locus and polygenic inheritance, linkage analysis, quantitative trait analysis, association analysis, haplotype analysis, population structure, whole genome genotyping platforms, copy number variation, pathway analysis, and genetic risk prediction models.
+Offered every other year.
 Prerequisites: genetics; BIS 505; S&DS 541 or equivalent; or permission of the instructor.

 Three 2.5–3-month research rotations in faculty laboratories are required during the first year of graduate study.
 These rotations are arranged by each student with individual faculty members.

-CB&B 740a, Clinical and Translational Informatics Richard Shiffman and Michael Krauthammer
+CB&B 740a, Clinical and Translational Informatics Richard Taylor

 The course provides an introduction to clinical and translational informatics.
 Topics include (1) overview of biomedical informatics, (2) design, function, and evaluation of clinical information systems, (3) clinical decision making and practice guidelines, (4) clinical decision support systems, (5) informatics support of clinical research, (6) privacy and confidentiality of clinical data, (7) standards, and (8) topics in translational bioinformatics.
 Permission of the instructor required.

-CB&B 750b, Core Topics in Biomedical Informatics Kei-Hoi Cheung and Cynthia Brandt
+CB&B 750b, Core Topics in Biomedical Informatics Samah Jarad

 The course focuses on providing an introduction to common unifying themes that serve as the foundation for different areas of biomedical informatics, including clinical, neuro-, and genome informatics.
 The course is designed for students with significant computer experience and course work who plan to build databases and computational tools for use in biomedical research.
 Emphasis is on understanding basic principles underlying informatics approaches to interoperation among biomedical databases and software tools, standardized biomedical vocabularies and ontologies, biomedical natural language processing, modeling of biological systems, high-performance computation in biomedicine, and other related topics.